virag-ky/Webpack-Portfolio/README.md

 ## BUGS
-1. There was a bug on IOS chrome.
-The 'see project' button was not working.
-I fixed it by rebuilding my project in webpack.
+1. There is a known bug on iPhone.
+The 'see project' button is not working.